skits4107/DrStoneMod-1.20.1/README.md

   bat poop. right now it doesnt spawn naturaally. soon will spawn in caves

+Nitric Acid:

+  Nitric acid. doesnt do anythin yet but will be used in the crafting of revival fluid. nitric acid is crafted from a glass bottle and guano

 # known bugs:
 - countdown in on petrification device in the inventory is not specific to an item and aplied inventory wide, if the petrification item(s) is removed from invetory the countdown pauses and resumed when another one enters the inventory